Koke: I would give Oblak a blank cheque to stay at Atletico

 Koke said he would give Jan Oblak a blank cheque to ensure he remains at Atletico Madrid after lauding the goalkeeper's performance in the Europa League.

-However, Atletico midfielder Koke was full of praise for the Slovenia international, who has been linked with Liverpool and Paris Saint-Germain previously and has admitted uncertainty over his future at the club.
+However, Atletico midfielder Koke was full of praise for the Slovenia international, who has been linked with Liverpool and Paris Saint-Germain previously.

 "Jan has us used to matches like that, with high-level games," Koke told beIN SPORTS.